twin-bridges/pynet-may25/lesson5/exercises/section_c/exercise8.md

 </rpc-reply>
 ```

 ### c.
-Loop over xml_root using .getchildren and print out the two nodes (tag names) of the two direct children.
+Loop over the xml_root using .getchildren and print out the two nodes (tag names) of the two direct children.

 ```python
 In [12]: for child in xml_root.getchildren():